threenine/api-template/docs/docs/start/model-configuration.md

 To simplify the process of creating your Model Configuration we provide the Model Configuration Template which can be run from the terminal, which create the stub class for you to complete.

-By default the template will generate a new Model Configuration class to use MSSQL if you want to use PosgreSQL you can make use of the `--usePOSGRE` switch to generate for postgre
+By default the template will generate a new Model Configuration class to use MSSQL if you want to use PosgreSQL you can make use of the `--postgre` switch to generate for postgre

 The template makes use of the following parameters